dkatz23238/dkatz23238.github.io/_posts/2019-03-27-pybotlib-protocl.markdown

 <br>

-In attempt to bring a standard open protocl for developing APIs im building a set of rules that will easily allows me to deploy RPA's in the cloud that I develop for any client, business or organization.
-I am in the process of building pybot-orchestrate a standard architecture that runs specific sotware that allos the orchestration of business oriented robotic process automations using pybotlib.
+In attempt to bring a standard open protocol for developing APIs im building a set of rules that will easily allows me to deploy RPA's in the cloud that I develop for any client, business or organization.
+I am in the process of building pybot-orchestrate a standard architecture that runs specific software that allows the orchestration of business oriented robotic process automations using pybotlib.

 You can check out pybotlib [here](https://github.com/dkatz23238/pybotlib).